fenago/power-bi-quickstart/Labguides/Instructions/LAB_06.md

 2. In the **D:\\Labfiles\\Lab06\\Starter** folder, right-click **Setup.cmd**, and then click **Run as administrator**.

-3. In the **User Account Control** dialog box, click **Yes**.

-4. If prompted to continue this operation, type **Y**, and then press Enter.

-5. When the script completes, press any key to close the window.
+3. When the script completes, press any key to close the window.

 #### Task 2: Connect to Existing Data